It’s not hard to see why your organisation would want to create an agile culture.

 This means that in today’s world, traditional block-learning in class-rooms is a barrier to learning and if your organisation relies heavily on this type of learning, you will struggle to develop an agile learning culture.

-In an agile learning environment you’ll need to reduce your dependence of traditional away day learning and make bite-size, microlearning snippets, (5 to 30 minutes chunks of education) a core part of your learning apparatus.
+In an agile learning environment you’ll need to reduce your dependence of traditional away day learning and make bite-size, elearning content sessions, (5 to 30 minutes chunks of education) a core part of your learning apparatus.

 Time-pressurised staff who have previously been barred from learning because they don’t have the time for a 2 day continuous course now have an open door to learning: they can take short microlearning courses on their phone or desktop at a time that suits them, fitted in to the inevitable quiet spots that occur during their busy day.